neclor/equation-real-solver-godot/README.md

-# Equations Real Solver
+# Equation Real Solver
-Functions on GDScript for finding real roots of equations of 1-4 degrees.
+Functions on GDScript for finding real roots of polynomial equations of degree up to 4 (quartic).

 ## Usage
 Functions take a value of type float and return a sorted array of real roots.